Of Commerce, Counsel & the Coin

 Oil priced in dollars, surpluses in Treasuries

-The arrangement procured in 1974: a Saudi commitment to price oil exclusively in dollars, recycled into US sovereign debt, in exchange for arms and security guarantees.
-The financial scaffolding on which the entire post-gold dollar order was built.
+The arrangement procured in 1974 traded arms and security guarantees for a Saudi commitment to price oil exclusively in dollars and recycle the proceeds into US sovereign debt, and the entire post-gold dollar order was built on that scaffolding.

 Instrument